MarlinFirmware/Marlin/README.md

 Marlin's Hardware Abstraction Layer provides a common API for all the platforms it targets.
 This allows Marlin code to address the details of motion and user interface tasks at the lowest and highest levels with no system overhead, tying all events directly to the hardware clock.

 Every new HAL opens up a world of hardware.
+Marlin currently has HALs for more than a dozen platforms.
+While AVR and STM32 are the most well known and popular ones, others like ESP32 and LPC1768 support a variety of less common boards.
 At this time, an HAL for RP2040 is available in beta; we would like to add one for the Duet3D family of boards.
 A HAL that wraps an RTOS is an interesting concept that could be explored.

 Did you know that Marlin includes a Simulator that can run on Windows, macOS, and Linux?
 Join the Discord to help move these sub-projects forward!